What Is Metadata? A Practical Guide

 - Technical: technical qualities to use for digital management and interoperability functions like file size, creation date, etc – for example, the size and formatting for an image.

-- Preservation: features that create a hierarchy or a sequential order for navigational and organizational purposes to help with management of data.
+- Preservation: features that create a hierarchy or a sequential order for navigational and organizational purposes to help with the management of data.

 - Markup languages: metadata that supplements interoperability and navigation (think road signs) like the heading, name, list, or paragraph; for example, the most popular one is HTML.